jackmead515/jackmead515/README.md

 Mostly self taught software engineer in full stack engineering with a solid background in data engineering and CV/ML applications.

+Doing a lot more commits in Gitlab open-source recently... sorry Github.

 ### 💥 5 Point Summary 💥

 - 🔥 8+ years of experience in API development, architecture design, event data streaming, infrastructure and platform engineering, web application development, and SQL/NoSQL databases.